-Without automatic usage alerts, it can be hard to know when you're running up a surprisingly high wireless bill.
+Without automatic usage alerts, it can be hard to know when you're running up a high wireless bill.
 The FCC's Consumer and Governmental Affairs Bureau recommends these strategies to avoid bill shock.

-1. Understand your calling pattern for making voice calls, and ask your carrier for a plan that would be best for your kind of use.
+Ask your carrier for a plan that would be best for your kind of use.
 Questions to ask yourself include:

 - Will you use the phone frequently or for emergencies only?